 Salinity in the Project area was considered within the EIS.
 Based on the content of the EIS there was no evidence of soil salinity within the Project area.
-The relevant soil salinity mapping has been extracted from the EIS, and is included in Figure 2.
-The EIS concluded that "... potential saline soils are located west of Punchbowl Station."
-As shown in Figure 2, moderate salinity potential soils are mapped within proximity to Punchbowl Station

-The EIS also states that "the remainder of the Project area is not mapped as having salinity potential.
+The relevant soil salinity mapping has been extracted from the EIS and is included in Figure 2.
+The EIS concluded that "... potential saline soils are located west of Punchbowl Station.
+The remainder of the Project area is not mapped as having salinity potential.
 However, there may be areas of salinity potential in these areas."